mgavin/What-if...-/README.md

 # What if...

-This plugin attemps to answer a questions that I had, "what if we were able to...".
+This plugin attemps to answer questions that I had, basically "what if we were able to...".

-I wanted to make it available to the public to be able to play around with.
+I wanted to make the ability to entertain those questions available to the public to play around with.

 ---
 # Disclaimer:
 It's **IMPERATIVE** that you understand:
-**THIS WILL ONLY WORK IN OFFLINE GAMES!**
+<u>**THIS WILL ONLY WORK IN OFFLINE GAMES!**</u>
 **MODIFYING THE GAME TO GAIN AN UNFAIR ADVANTAGE AGAINST SOMEONE WHO DOESN'T HAVE THE ABILITY TO DO THE SAME IS**
-<font size=100px>CHEATING!</font>
+<u><div style="font-size:50px">CHEATING!</div></u>

-CHEATING IS A BANNABLE OFFENSE AND WILL NOT BE ENCOURAGED OR TOLERATED.
+CHEATING IS A BANNABLE OFFENSE AND <u>WILL NOT</u> BE ENCOURAGED OR TOLERATED.

 THIS PLUGIN AIMS TO INSPIRE PEOPLE TO SEE THE POTENTIAL IN WHAT PSYONIX COULD INCORPORATE INTO THE GAME AT A GAMEPLAY LEVEL.

+<p style="font-size:25px">IF YOU SUPPORT THE IDEAS IN THIS PLUGIN, PLEASE PETITION PSYONIX TO CONSIDER ADDING THEM TO THE GAME!  <font style="font-size:16px">(through the subreddit or whatever)</font></p>

-Offline games include every game mode that isn't online, so, you can try this out vs bots in a lan match, or in a workshop map, or in a custom training map.
+Offline games include every game mode that isn't online.
+So, you can try this out vs bots in a lan match, workshop map, a custom training map, etc.

+---

+Note: You need to re-enter the game mode when you change the settings.

 ---